grailbio/bazel-compilation-database/README.md

 ### Entire repo

-Running generate.sh script from this project with current directory somewhere in your bazel workspace will generate a compile_commands.json file in the top-level directory of your workspace.
+Running generate.py script from this project with current directory somewhere in your bazel workspace will generate a compile_commands.json file in the top-level directory of your workspace.
 You can even symlink the script to somewhere in your PATH.